ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 When you are finished with trying out the [BACA scenario](../usecase/baca-scenario-walkthrough.md) you can re-import the saved JSON export of your original ontology.

-## Deploy the BACA mediator micro-service
+## Deploy the BACA mediator service

 **NB:** The following instructions are valid for an OCP 3.11 cluster.